 Cons: Planned Downtime when not needed, Fear of over maintenance, Labour intensive, Resource wastage

-Predictive Maintenance: Predictive Maintenance is the practice of monitoring your assets on a continual basis to predict downtime before it occurs so that repairs can be planned & executed in advance.
+Predictive Maintenance: Predictive Maintenance is the practice of monitoring your assets on a continual basis using advanced asset performance software to predict downtime before it occurs so that repairs can be planned & executed in advance.
 It is the most preferred method for enterprises since it prevents unplanned & planned downtime, without actually experiencing costs & effort associated with preventive maintenance.

 Pros: Early detection of any potential issues, Less downtime, Prolonged asset life, minimal costs